DarrylWilliams32/ballDoorsGate/Readme.md

 + Create the logic for random encounters for monsters
 + Incorporate die rolls into in-level events
 + Add in level riddles and puzzles

+## Change Log
+1/6/2025: Updated text in loading and reset screen.
+Updated monster list to include 'High Dragon' and erased the 'Dark King' from potential monsters.
+Updated weapons list to include 'unarmed' and 'Raga' as potential weapons.